Rooders/MarkdownComp/ARR-June-Response.md

 **Q**: Writing and citation error in lines 302, 309,481.

-**A**: We appreciate your thoughtful comments on our writing and the missing citations.
+**A**: Thank you for your thoughtful comments on our writing and the missing citations.
 We will address these issues in the next version.

 **Q**: Examine how the proposed approach interacts with few-shot demonstrations.